ocf/strand/README.md

 To obtain the lock...

 1. Get the `Lease` object you've configured.
 If it doesn't exist, create it.
-    a.
-If some other node holds the lease, fail.
+    - If some other node holds the lease, fail.
-    b.
-If you hold the lease, goto 3.
+    - If you hold the lease, goto 3.
-2. If no node holds the lease, update the lease object with your Node ID.
+1. If no node holds the lease, update the lease object with your Node ID.
-    a.
-If another node raced you and updated it first, the api server will reject the update, since the object version does not match.
+    - If another node raced you and updated it first, the api server will reject the update, since the object version does not match.
 Fail.
-3. Run the post-reboot actions, return success.
+1. Run the post-reboot actions, return success.

 ## Metrics and Logs